LumKitty/LIVnyan/README.md

 * Install plugins [Source Clone](https://obsproject.com/forum/resources/source-clone.1632/) and [Advanced Mask](https://obsproject.com/forum/resources/advanced-masks.1856/)
 * Capture LIV Output using Game Capture, name it "LIV Quadrants"
 * Using the transform editor on "LIV Quadrants", crop right: 1920 top: 1080 from your LIV Output.
 Do not use filters for this!
-* Source clone "LIV Quadrants", crop left: 1920 bottom: 1080 put behind LIV Output.
-Name it "LIV Alpha Mask"
+* Source clone "LIV Quadrants", Add a crop filter, crop left: 1920 bottom: 1080 put behind LIV Output.
+Name it "LIV Alpha Mask".
+Do not use a transform for this!
 * Capture VNyan Spout2 output in the usual way
-* Source clone "LIV Quadrants" again, crop right 1920 bottom: 1080.
+* Source clone "LIV Quadrants" again, Add a crop filter, crop right 1920 bottom: 1080.
 Blending mode: add.
 Name it "LIV Glow"
-* Source clone "LIV Quadrants" again, crop right 1920 bottom: 1080.
+* Source clone "LIV Quadrants" again, Add a crop filter, crop right 1920 bottom: 1080.
 Name it "LIV Front Layer"
 * Add a filter to "LIV Front Layer": Advanced mask, use Source "LIV Alpha Mask" and filter type "greyscale"

 The end result should look something like this: